 - Instead of including a self-address envelope for the RSVP, set up a basic wedding website where you can have people RSVP online (or even through Facebook to keep it even cheaper!).

-- Ask the venue if they have fully-inclusive wedding package deals.
+Ask any potential venues if they have fully inclusive wedding package deals.
 It is less work for you, and often you can still negotiate the price!
 Make sure the celebrant costs are included in the package too!

 Get married in a park, on the beach or a public place, then have the reception in a nearby restaurant.
 Make sure you book the public space with your local Council who can make it look presentable for the day (and ensure it is only you getting married at that place at that time!).

 Read More on Wedding Venues:

-- Print a poster with the ceremony program and have it visible when people walk into your venue rather than printing one for each person.
+Print a poster with the ceremony program and have it visible when people walk into your venue rather than printing one for each person.
 You can find loads of beautiful templates like this one on Etsy.

 Wedding Photography is a bit of a Catch-22 situation – because you only get one chance to get the photos done right the first time, but you usually spend a fortune to pay for that privilege!